 Jesse F. Battan, Ph.
 D

-Professor and Chair, Department of American Studies
+Professor, Department of American Studies

 1988, Ph.D, University of California, Los Angeles

 AMST 318 – Hollywood and America: Using Film as a Cultural Document